fumofumiz/tccm-homeworks2025/project2b/README.md

  execution time cpu    10528.55516719818

----

-This output can be found in the results directory with the name 'output_25k'.
-Since the staring vector is generated randomly the results could differ slightly, especially the execution times obtained.
+This output can be found in the `results/` directory with the name `output_25k`.
+Since the staring vector is generated randomly the results could differ slightly, especially the execution times.

-## POWER METHOD ALGORITHM AND IMPLEMENTATION
+## Power method algorithm and its implementation

 The power method algorithm starts with a random b normalized vector and a (n,n) symmetric matrix A then a while loop does the following